 In this section, we describe our implementation of a 3D model streaming policy in our simulation.
-A summary of the streaming policies we designed is given in Table X. Note that the policy is different from the one we used for the crowdsourcing experiments.
+A summary of the streaming policies we designed is given in Table 3.5.
+Note that the policy is different from the one we used for the crowdsourcing experiments.
 Recall that in the crowdsourcing experiments, we load all the 3D content before the participants begin to navigate to remove bias due to different network conditions.
 Here, we implemented a streaming version, which we expect an actual NVE will use.

 The 3D content we used are textured mesh - coded in obj file format.
 As such, the data we used in our experiments are made of several components.
 The geometry consists of (i) a list of vertices and (ii) a list of faces, and the texture consists of (i) a list of materials, (ii) a list of texture coordinates, and (iii) a set of texture images.
 In the crowdsourcing experiment, we keep the model small since the goal is to study the user interaction.
 To increase the size of the model, while keeping the same 3D scene, we subdivide each triangle three times, successively, thereby multiplying the total number of triangles in the scene by 64.
 We do this to simulate a reasonable use case with large 3D scenes.
-Table ref{bi:modelsize} shows that material and texture amount at most for 3.6% of the geometry, which justifies this choice.
+Table 3.4 shows that material and texture amount at most for 3.6% of the geometry, which justifies this choice.

 When a client starts loading the web page containing the 3D model, the server first sends the list of materials and the texture files.
 Then, the server periodically sends a fixed size chunk that indifferently encapsulates vertices, texture coordinates, or faces.
-A vertex is coded with three floats and an integer (x, y, and z coordinates and the index of the vertex), a texture coordinate with two floats and an integer (the x and y coordinates on the image and the index of the texture coordinate, the index of the face with eight integers (the index of each vertex, the index of each texture coordinate, the index of the face and the number of the corresponding material).
+A vertex is coded with three floats and an integer (x, y, and z coordinates and the index of the vertex), a texture coordinate with two floats and an integer (the x and y coordinates on the image and the index of the texture coordinate), and a face with eight integers (the index of each vertex, the index of each texture coordinate, the index of the face and the number of the corresponding material).
 Consequently, given the JavaScript implementation of integers and floats, we approximate each vertex and each texture coordinate to take up 32 bytes, and each face takes up 96 bytes.

-Scene Material Images Geometr
+Scene Material Images Geometry

-Scene 1 8 KB 72 KB 8.48 MB
+Scene 1 8 KB $72~\mathrm{KB}$ 8.48 MB

-Scene 2 302 KB 8 KB 8.54 MB
+Scene 2 302 KB 8 KB $8.54 \mathrm{MB}$

-Scene 3 16 KB 92 KB 5.85 MB
+Scene 3 16 KB $92~\mathrm{KB}$ $5.85 \mathrm{MB}$

-Table 4: Respective sizes of materials, textures (images) and geometries for the three scenes used in the user study
+Table 3.4: Respective sizes of materials, textures (images) and geometries for the three scenes used in the user study.